How to Be Effective In Mindful Parenting

 Mindful parenting really works

-Mindful parenting is an effective tool for you as a parent, especially when you’re feeling challenged by your child’s attitudes or behavior.
+Mindful parenting is an effective tool for you as a parent.
+It is especially useful when you’re feeling challenged by your child’s attitudes or behavior.

 Mindful parenting